MythicAgents/Apollo/documentation-payload/Apollo/commands/link.md

 title = "link"
 chapter = false
 weight = 103
-hidden = false
+hidden = true
 +++

+{{% notice warning %}}
+SMB is currently defunct.
+This command will not successfully stage or reconnect to an SMB agent until this profile is fixed.
+{{% /notice %}}

 ## Summary
 Link or re-link an agent to callback.

-### Arguments (modal popup)
+### Arguments (Popup)
 #### Host
 Select the host running an agent to connect too.

 #### Payload
 Select the payload template that is associated with the running payload on the remote host.
+This determines what named pipe to establish connection with.

 #### C2 profile
 Select the C2 profile in use by the agent.
 Can only be SMB at this time.